hansake/emonitor/install/README.md

 To install on a Raspberry Pi:

-You need to have a fairly goot idea when make scripts executable, when to copy files as root (using sudo) etc.
+You need to have a fairly good idea when make scripts executable, when to copy files as root (using sudo) etc.

 Install your favourite web server.